 Each June, the Board of Directors holds an annual meeting to nominate members, select officers and recognize members who are ending terms of service.
 The nominations and roles are effective beginning July 1.

-Leona Lucas, Board Chair – Leona Lucas is a retired Senior Technical Director from AT&T. She has experience working for AT&T, Southwestern Bell and the Missouri Higher Education Learning Authority.
+Leona Lucas, Board Chair and Treasurer – Leona Lucas is a retired Senior Technical Director from AT&T. She has experience working for AT&T, Southwestern Bell and the Missouri Higher Education Learning Authority.
 She volunteers with Big Brother Big Sister, Girls Incorporated and St. Louis Crisis Nursery.
 She is a member of Telephone Communication Pioneers and the AT&T Community Network Mentoring and AT&T Aspire Mentoring programs.
 She has a degree in business administration and a master’s degree in Human Resource Management from Lindenwood University.
 She is the owner of Lucas Consulting LLC specializing in leadership development, supervisory training/coaching, Human Resource training, mediation specialist, SWAT analysis, Customer Service analysis and training.
 Ms. Lucas joined the Board in June 2014.